jjoej15/letterboxd-HoL/README.md

 # Letterboxd Higher or Lower Game

 Simple web application that allows users to compare Letterboxd movie ratings and guess which movie has a higher rating.
 Inspired by the popular "Higher or Lower" game format, this project uses data scraped from Letterboxd.
+Check out deployed website here: https://letterboxdhol.netlify.app/

 ## Table of Contents